An Interview with Jewelry Designer, Elise Coleman

 Jewelry designer Elise Coleman sits down with Frank Darling to discuss her inspiration behind the collection

 We were lucky enough to meet Elise in the very early days of Frank Darling.
-She took our fledgling idea, and breathed life into the collection, creating the 54 unique and distinct styles that comprise our debut collection today.
-When we met in IRL we were stunned by her style, wit, and design sensibilities.
+Not only is Elise an incredible jewelry designer, but she took our fledgling idea, and breathed life into the collection, creating the 54 unique and distinct styles that comprise our debut collection today.
+When we met in IRL she stunned us with her style, wit, and design sensibilities.

 Today, we sat down with Elise to discuss design, the creative process, and her favorite pieces of jewelry.

 WHAT INSPIRED YOU TO BECOME A JEWELRY DESIGNER?

 I’ve loved to draw for as long as I can remember.
 I tried to take a more conventional path, since I’d grown up thinking artists had to starve, but ended up in art school anyway.
 I figured design was the best way to get a job.

 WHAT’S THE FIRST THING YOU DO WHEN YOU SIT DOWN TO CREATE?

 TELL US ABOUT YOUR PROCESS AS A JEWELRY DESIGNER

 When I’m at the very beginning, when a project is completely open-ended, I like to walk around and look at things — anything, a cityscape, flowers in a field, maybe a museum if there’s an interesting show.
 Eventually, I pick up a pencil and sketch rough ideas.
 I refine the best of those and put them into work.

 It’s just a drive I’ve always had.
 I like to imagine things and make them real.